-Most scissors have a separate “thumb hole” that you place your thumb into.
+Most scissors have a separate “thumb hole” into which you place your thumb.
 You then have to use the thumb to squeeze the blades together to make the cutting motion.

 So, the best scissors for arthritic thumbs are scissors that don’t engage the thumbs to work.
-The (affiliate link)Friskars Easy Action Scissors or (affiliate link)these Self Opening Scissors are a great choice for this because the cutting motion is performed by the fingers and palm – the thumb isn’t engaged at all.
+The Friskars Easy Action Scissors or these Self-Opening Scissors are a great choice for this because the fingers and palm perform the cutting motion – the thumb isn’t engaged at all.

 Sewing Scissors for Arthritis